Please Murder Me!: Plot

 Defense lawyer Craig Carlson buys a pistol at a pawn shop and deposits it in his office desk drawer with a file folder.
 He dictates a message into a tape recorder for district attorney Ray Willis, revealing that he expects to be murdered within an hour, and he begins to tell his story in extended flashbacks.

 The memories begin with Craig's explanation to his friend Joe Leeds that he is having an affair with Leeds' wife Myra, who wants a divorce.
 Joe asks Craig to allow him time to consider the matter.
 Days later at his office, Joe finishes writing a letter and gives it to his business partner Lou Kazarian to mail.
 Joe phones Myra telling her that he will be home soon to discuss something.
 There, he confronts Myra in their bedroom, where a door is closed and a gunshot is heard.
 Police investigate Joe's death.
 Myra explains that Joe became irate and threatened her physically, forcing her to shoot him in self-defense.
 Craig is also on the scene, having arrived before the police and acting as Myra's lawyer.

 In the ensuing trial, Willis allows the police to present their evidence that a physical struggle did not occur as she had claimed.
 Willis notes that Myra was unemployed when she first met Joe, a successful businessman with substantial life insurance.
 In her defense, Craig attributes Myra's inconsistencies regarding the night in question to post-traumatic hysteria.
-In his closing argument, Craig claims that the financial motive in Willis' case is invalid because Myra was in love with another man—a revelation that could inspire Joe to cause Myra premeditated harm.
+In his closing argument, Craig claims that the financial motive in Willis's case is invalid because Myra was in love with another man—a revelation that could inspire Joe to cause Myra premeditated harm.
 Craig then reveals that he himself is Myra's lover.

 The jury finds Myra not guilty.
 She and Craig throw a party to celebrate with friends, and while celebrating they discuss their plans to marry and travel to Europe on their honeymoon.

 Lou Kazarian arrives and reveals privately to Craig that he had forgotten to mail Joe's letter, which was addressed to Craig.
 Joe discloses in the letter that Myra did indeed marry him for his money, but that she was actually in love with an artist, not with Craig.
 Joe had decided to ask her to stay married, in part to save Craig from her.
 Craig then remembers Myra mentioning that an "old friend," an artist named Carl Holt, had visited her in jail during the trial.